cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 Deployment Verification
 -----------------------
 You can verify that a plugin artifact was added successfully by using the :ref:`RESTful Artifact API <http-restful-api-artifact-detail>` to retrieve artifact details.
-For example, to get detail about our ``custom-transforms`` artifact:
+For example, to retrieve detail about our ``custom-transforms`` artifact:

 .. container:: highlight